Find Your Perfect Policy: 866-843-5386

 How much you pay for an auto insurance policy with minimum coverage depends on a number of factors, such as where you live, your age, your credit score, and whether you have a history of at-fault accidents or DUIs.

-For drivers with good credit and a clean driving record, the average annual cost for minimum coverage nationally is $561.
-If you have poor credit or a history of at-fault accidents or DUIs, the average annual minimum insurance costs range from about $850 to $1,200.
+For drivers with good credit and a clean driving record, the average annual cost for minimum coverage nationally is $635 annually.
+If you have poor credit or a history of at-fault accidents or DUIs, the average annual minimum insurance costs range from about $850 to $1,200 or more.
 Additionally, since minimum coverage requirements vary by state, expect the cost of insurance to vary.
 Check out our roundup of the best cheap auto insurance options, and learn more about getting a car insurance quote.

 Two states do not require drivers to purchase auto insurance: New Hampshire and Virginia.